 There have been several changes related to Cook Inlet basin remaining natural gas reserves and associated economics of development, as well as changes to environmental considerations globally since Mount Spurr tracts were last disposed of in the 2008 geothermal lease sale.
-First, in 2008, there were nearly 1.5-trillion cubic-feet of remaining natural gas reserves in the Cook Inlet basin and the associated natural gas price was much less than today's market price.
+First, in 2008, there were nearly 1.5 trillion cubic feet of remaining natural gas reserves in the Cook Inlet basin and the associated natural gas price was much less than today's market price.

-As of 2018, it was estimated there were less than 1-trillion cubic feet of Cook Inlet remaining natural gas reserves that could be developed economically.
-The cost of developing these remaining reserves is expected to continue to rise over the next 10 years and beyond (DNR 2018).
+Currently there are less than 1 trillion cubic feet of remaining natural gas reserves and the cost of development continues to increase.
 Second, Cook Inlet basin natural gas reserves represent an essentially closed market, causing higher local natural gas prices when compared to the Lower-48 where domestic natural gas prices have plummeted in response to bringing massive production volumes online in the last ten years.
 Finally, the effects of climate change recognized today, particularly in the Arctic, are also starting to change the economic landscape for geothermal and other alternative energies.
-While the average price of natural gas in the United States is currently below \$4/MCF, in the Cook Inlet the price is closer to \$8/MCF (Brehmer 2016; EIA 2021).
+While the average price of natural gas in the United States is currently below \$3/MCF, in the Cook Inlet the price is closer to \$8/MCF (EIA 2020; Brehmer 2016).
 These three changes, taken together, point to the prudence of starting now a more diversified energy portfolio in Alaska going forward.
 Geothermal is one potentially viable alternative.